APWHY/tug-of-war-p2p/README.md

 ## Deployment

 The app is deployed on AWS' Elastic Beanstalk, so if this is your first time setting up you will first have to run `eb init`.
 However, once done, changes can be deployed by simply running `eb deploy`.

+## Game balance

+For now, the pace of the game can be adjusted by changing the values of `this.decay` and `this.threshold` in `assets/js/marker.js`.